Eldeston/Creative-Computing/Creative Computing Club/Alternate Reality Game.md

 - Mr. Oliver's Birthday
 - End of Year Party
 # Puzzle Ideas
-- Cyber Lockdown & Digital Forensics (CyberSpark 2026)
+Most of these ideas were taken from the last activities, Cyber Lockdown & Digital Forensics from this year's CyberSpark 2026 in February.
+- Codes hidden in images
 - Codes hidden in websites
-	- Codes hidden in the campus
+- Clues hidden in the campus
+- Clues hidden in campus events
 - Redacted Texts (Highlighted Black Texts)
--